-Over the past year, the PCG held three conference calls to review developments in international capital and sovereign debt markets and in evolving country cases of sovereign debt restructurings.
+Over the past year, the PCG held three conference calls to review developments in evolving country cases of sovereign debt restructurings.
 Additionally, the PCG discussed a number of potential debt restructuring cases involving countries that are undergoing economic adjustment.

-Second, the PCG followed the evolving debate on strengthening the framework for sovereign debt restructuring through the accelerated adoption of the ICMA model aggregated CACs in the outstanding stock of sovereign bonds and greater inclusion of creditor engagement clauses in the uptake of the enhanced CACs in sovereign bond contracts.
+Second, the PCG followed the evolving debate on strengthening the framework for sovereign debt restructuring through preservation and promotion of the good-faith criterion and update of the creditor engagement principle (for more details see section III).